MicrosoftDocs/dataexplorer-docs/data-explorer/start-for-free-web-ui.md

 Quick actions make it easy to get started with your cluster.
 You can create a database, ingest data, or run a query.

-To start a quick action, under quick actions, select the action you want to perform:
+To start a quick action, under **Actions**, select the action you want to perform:

 1. **Ingest**: Use this action to load data into your cluster.
 For more information, see [One-click ingestion wizard](ingest-data-one-click.md#one-click-ingestion-wizard).
 1. **Query**: Use this action to run a query against data in your cluster.
 For more information, see [Run queries](web-query-data.md#run-queries).